-ACC111 Intro To Accounting
+ACC111 Intro To Accounting 3 cr. hr.

 Introduction to Accounting is designed to meet the needs of students with no previous accounting background.
 The student will develop a basic knowledge of accounting terminology, concepts, and procedures to be proficient in basic accounting fundamentals.
 Prerequisite: None